 Leaving Certificate Applied

-The Leaving Certificate Applied (LCA) is a distinct, self-contained 2 year Leaving Certificate programme which prepares students for adult and working life.
+The Leaving Certificate Applied (LCA) is a distinct 2-year Leaving Certificate programme which prepares students for adult and working life.

 Leaving Certificate Applied courses

 Courses are offered in 3 main areas: